Family Pleads For Help Finding Gunman Who Killed 7-Year-Old Jazmine Barnes

 She recalled her daughter's final moments, telling CNN affiliate KTRK that the family was listening to music as they drove through an intersection near a Houston-area Wal-Mart, when a red four-door pickup truck pulled up on their left and fired several shots into the car.
 Moments later, Jazmine lay slumped over next to her sisters.

-"I turned around and my 7-year-old was shot in the head," Washington said.
+"I turned around and my seven-year-old was shot in the head," Washington said.

 THE BIGGEST QUESTION SURROUNDING THE MURDER OF #JazmineBarnes ::: why?
 Why would someone shoot up a car full of girls on a Sunday morning.
 Mom LaPorsha Washington can't wrap her head around it. #khou11 pic.twitter.com/WL74WTWR3t— Melissa Correa (@KHOUmelissa) January 1, 2019